leahvelleman/velleman-dot-org/mx.md

 ---
 layout: page
-title: Why my title is Mx.
+title: My title is Mx.
-permalink: /mx.html
+permalink: mx.html
 ---

 *Mx* is a gender-neutral title.
 It's also neutral for age, for whether